 - Completion of project planning and implementation within two years of online learning course component completion.

-At the conclusion of this Certificate program, you will have an essential understanding of issues affecting radiology in the world, strong basis for using public health methods, skills in radiology project planning, and experience in carrying out a global health radiology initiative.
+At the conclusion of this Certificate program, you will have an essential understanding of issues affecting radiology in the world, strong basis for using public health methods, skills in project planning, and experience in carrying out a global health radiology or radiation oncology initiative.